01mf02/jaq/README.md

   I created jaq originally because I was bothered by [jq's long start-up time](https://github.com/stedolan/jq/issues/1411), which amounts to about 50ms on my machine.
-  This can particularly show when processing of a large number of small files. jaq starts up about 30 times faster than jq and [outperforms jq also on many other benchmarks](#performance).
+  This can particularly show when processing a large number of small files. jaq starts up about 30 times faster than jq and [outperforms jq also on many other benchmarks](#performance).
 * **Simplicity**: